jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * PAs may be created on an existing historical works record.
     * Workstream to be set when creating the first PA.
     * The historical works reference number will not change.
+* See works statuses for more details on how works records are differentiated.

 <!-- ==================================================== -->